apadros/calendar/README.md

-# calendar
+A small command line program for Windows to keep track of tasks.

-A small command line program to keep track of tasks
+See LICENSE.txt for permissions.